 Through the management of ORISE, ORAU directly supports DOE's national agenda.
 We strive to advance science education and research programs, with a vision to be a national leader in doing so.
 And we create opportunities for collaboration through partnerships with other DOE facilities, other federal agencies, the academic community, and industry.

 Learn more about ORISE's work in these mission areas by visiting the ORISE website.

-Learn more about ORISE in the current ORAU Annual Report
+Learn more about ORAU in the current ORAU Annual Report

-The DOE Scholars Program offers STEM related educational and training programs designed to provide students and recent graduates opportunities to participate in project-specific DOE research and developmental activities.
+The Carlsbad Field Office (CBFO) Fellowship Program offers STEM related educational and training programs designed to provide students and recent graduates opportunities to participate in project-specific CBFO research and developmental activities.

-DOE Scholars do not perform work in place of federal employees; nor are they considered to be DOE employees.
-The DOE Scholars Program is considered a valuable human capital and workforce development tool, which provides educational experiences as a means to introduce highly motivated participants to potential careers.
+CBFO participants do not perform work in place of federal employees; nor are they considered to be CBFO employees.
+The CBFO programs are considered a valuable human capital and workforce development tool, which provide educational experiences as a means to introduce highly motivated participants to potential careers.